-It’s worth noting that applying compression too tightly can have a negative effect both on pain and the healing process.
-A too-tight compression will increase swelling rather than decreasing it.
+It’s worth noting that applying compression too tightly can negatively affect both pain and the healing process.
+A too-tight compression will increase swelling rather than decrease it.
 If you’re experiencing numbing or tingling after applying compression, make sure to loosen the wrappings or compression item.

 Finally, it’s sometimes worthwhile to turn to modern pharmacology for pain relief.
-Medication for dealing with pain is available in a wide range of options, from mild over-the-counter remedies to powerful medications requiring a prescription.
+Medication for dealing with pain is available in various options, from mild over-the-counter remedies to powerful medications requiring a prescription.

 Pain medication can nearly completely deal with the pain caused by many ailments and injuries.
 However, it’s important to be aware that these medicines are often only masking the feelings of pain, not healing the condition or injury.

-All of the above pain management and treatment options have been demonstrated by clinical studies to be effective in dealing with pain.
-That doesn’t mean each or any of them are right for a specific type of pain or a person’s situation, though.
+Clinical studies have demonstrated all of the above pain management and treatment options to deal with pain effectively.
+That doesn’t mean each or any of them is right for a specific type of pain or a person’s situation, though.

-It may be necessary to try more than one of these techniques, or even several of them in conjunction.
+It may be necessary to try more than one of these techniques or several of them in conjunction.
 As always, it’s important to listen to your body when managing pain.
 If a technique leads to a decrease in pain, keep with it.
 If not, on to the next method.